-Japanese Culture: The Religious and Philosophical Foundations takes readers on a thoroughly researched and extremely readable journey through Japan's cultural history.
+Japanese Culture: The Religious and Philosophical Foundations takes readers on a thoroughly researched and remarkably readable journey through Japan's cultural history.

-Davies begins with an investigation of the origins of the Japanese, followed by an analysis of the most important approaches used by scholars to describe the essential elements of Japanese culture.
-From there, each chapter focuses on one of the formative elements: Shintoism, Buddhism, Taoism, Zen, Confucianism, and Western influences in the modern era.
+Davies begins with an investigation of the origins of the Japanese, followed by an analysis of the most relevant approaches used by scholars to describe the essential elements of Japanese culture.
+From there, each chapter focuses on one of the formative aspects: Shintoism, Buddhism, Taoism, Zen, Confucianism, and Western influences in the modern era.

-is a committed advocate of lifelong learning with degrees in Linguistics (MA, PhD) and Business Administration (MBA) from universities in Canada, Great Britain, and the United States.
+is a committed advocate of lifelong learning with degrees in Linguistics (M.A.
+Ph.D.) and Business Administration (MBA) from universities in Canada, Great Britain, and the United States.
 He has taught courses in business management, intercultural communication, and Japanese culture at both postgraduate and undergraduate levels at some of Japan's leading schools, including Hitotsubashi University, The University of Tokyo, and Waseda University.
-He is also the lead editor of bestselling, The Japanese Mind: Understanding Contemporary Japanese Culture.
+He is also the lead editor of bestselling, The Japanese Mind: Understanding Contemporary Japanese Culture